YahooArchive/mojito/docs/dev_guide/topics/mojito_yui_config.rst

 Getting YUI to Your Application
 ===============================

-The following sections will discuss how your application gets YUI using the following
-methods:
+Your application can get YUI using the methods below.
+Your application can also be configured to use any combination of the methods to load YUI modules.

 - Use the YUI version that comes with Mojito.
 - Get YUI from the YUI CDN.
 - Use a custom CDN to serve YUI.
 - Bundle YUI with the application and configure your application to use it.

-Your application can also be configured to use any combination of the methods to load YUI modules.
-We'll look at each method and then discuss the pros and cons of each.
+In the following sections, we'll discuss the methods above, list the pros and cons of each, and provide an example application configuraiton.

-To better understand how to configure YUI in Mojito, we also recommend that you also refer to :ref:`yui.config <yui_config>` for descriptions of the properties thaas well as possible and default values.
+To better understand how to configure YUI in Mojito, we also recommend that you refer to documentation for the configuration object :ref:`yui.config <yui_config>`, which provides descriptions as well as possible and default values of its properties.

 .. _serving_to_app-yui_with_mojito:

 Using the YUI Version Bundled with Mojito
 -----------------------------------------

-Mojito has a default setting for loading the components of YUI that come with the framework, so the developer doesn't need to worry about getting YUI or what version to use.
-You can either use the default configuration or specify which modules to load in the ``seed`` array.
-Before looking at both options, let's look at the pros and cons of using the YUI version bundled with Mojito.
+Mojito comes with YUI, so developers, in general, don't need to worry about getting YUI or which version to use.
+Using the bundled YUI version also allows Mojito applications to load YUI modules more quickly and efficiently.
+Developers can use the default configurations, and thus, not need to do any configuration, or configure Mojito to include specific YUI modules to be part of the seed.
+In either case, Mojito will combo handle the modules in the seed, so that only one HTTP request is needed.

+Before looking at the default configurations or configuring Mojito to include specific modules in the seed, let's look at the pros and cons of using the YUI version bundled with Mojito.

 .. _yui_with_mojito-pros_cons:

 Pros
 ####

+- The default configuration is optimized, so developers don't need to provide any additional configuration.
 - Mojito will handle the combo handling for you, so only one HTTP request is needed to fetch the YUI modules.

+.. _yui_with_mojito-cons:

 Cons
 ####